For the more information about the geologic resources of the National Park Service, please visit http://www.nature.nps.gov/geology/.

-Each year fifteen or more Mosaics in Science internships will be offered in national parks across the United States.
-The application period will run from December 1 to January 30 for internships for the following summer.
+Each year Mosaics in Science internships will be offered in national parks across the United States.
+The application period will run from December 1 to January 31 for internships for the following summer.
 After the internship, a career workshop for program participants will be held in Washington DC.

-View this year's Mosaics in Science internships [PDF 77KB]
+View this year's Mosaics in Science internships on our program partner's website.

 - Knowledge and skills in STEM (science, technology, engineering, and mathematics) fields, especially in the earth and environmental sciences, is a requirement for Mosaics in Science positions.
 The program invites students from diverse disciplines—including chemistry, physics, engineering, mathematics, computer science, biology, ecology, hydrology, meteorology, the social sciences, and the humanities—to apply.
 Applicants with backgrounds outside of STEM areas should review each position's qualifications and apply for positions for which they can meet all of the qualifications.

 All eligible candidates are given equal opportunity and selection decisions will be based solely on job-related factors.